25 Easy Ways to Celebrate Summer with Kids

 Go Berry Picking

-Another summer family favorite is going berry picking.
+Another one of our summer family favorites is going berry picking.
 Starting in May with strawberries and going to July with blueberries, we really enjoy gathering our own delicious fruits of the season.

 Head to the Kitchen